dillbyrne/random-agent-spoofer/README.md

 I hope people will submit information on their browsers so I can keep the list up to date and correct.
 I do not intend to support every single useragent or device.
 The intention of the addon is to help hinder browser fingerprinting.

+I will continue to add more features also

 # Icons #